-Arrive for your first day on campus as a Smith Terp!
-If you’re a driven, inquisitive student committed to being an active participant and leader, then consider a direct application to the Smith School of Business.
-Applying to Smith does not require a separate application — simply mark business (or one of our eight business majors) as your intended major, and your application will then be considered for Smith.
+Spend your first day on campus as a Smith Terp!
+If you’re a driven, inquisitive student committed to being an active participant and leader, then consider a direct application to Maryland Smith.
+Applying to Smith does not require a separate application — simply mark business (or one of our eight business majors) as your intended major, and your application will then be considered for admission to Smith.

-By applying to the Smith School of Business as a freshman, you’ll have direct access to Smith School advising and programs such as Smith Start.
+By applying to the Smith School as a freshman, you’ll have direct access to Smith advising and valuable programs like Smith Start.

 Prospective high school students interested in learning more about the Smith School of Business are highly encouraged to visit campus and attend a Smith Friday session.
 Smith Friday sessions cover the majors, special programs, clubs, and career services offered to Smith Terps.
 Dates and space is limited for Smith Friday sessions, so please visit our Smith Friday page to register for a date.